sarahsid10/sarahsid10.github.io/research.md

 -->

 Below is the poster RCL's data team presented at the 2024 RDAP Summit.
+The poster, recording, and licensing information are available at https://osf.io/ejyc3/ .

 <!--#
 ![Poster](images/RDAP2024_DataBloom_Poster_Rochester.png)